hlatkyd/vnmrjpy/README.md

-Python stuff to work with Vnmrj. work-in-progress. be advised: most things are not working properly at this stage
+Python stuff to work with Vnmrj.

+This is a work-in-progress version, most things are not working properly at this stage.

+Developmental release is for easier grid engine deployment and testing.